Are you looking for a non-boring way to increase your students’ reading comprehension and boost reading test scores?

 If so, then the Prove It reading strategy is your answer!

-The Prove It reading strategy encourages readers to refer back to the text they’re reading in order to find evidence that accurately “proves”, or supports answers to questions or statements.
-This powerful technique creates student accountability and motivates readers to actively and thoroughly “think and search” within a text.
+The Prove It reading strategy encourages readers to refer back to the text they’re reading in order to find evidence that “proves”, or supports their responses.
+This powerful technique creates student accountability and motivates readers to thoroughly “think and search” within a text.

 Have you ever asked students a comprehension question and received some bizarre answers?